Kosuke94/calculator/README.md

-calculator mad emy strahinja kosovac
+calculator made by Strahinja Kosovac